vmware-samples/euc-samples/Windows-Samples/Sensors/README.md

 ## Change Log
+- 8/5/2019 - Added os_browser_default which returns the default web browser set on the device.
+Thank you for the contribution Roar Myklebust.
 - 8/2/2019 - Updated samples, updated README.md, moved template_ samples into a folder named Templates.
 - 5/9/2019 - Added branch cache samples and fixed java version sample
 - 5/6/2019 - Added battery health percentage